cdfoundation/sig-interoperability/workstreams/events_in_cicd/vocabulary.md

 Due the dynamic nature of Pipelines, most of actual work needs to be queued to happen in a distributed way, hence Queued events are added.
 Adopters can choose to ignore these events if they don't apply to their use cases.

+A pipeline, in the context of Continuous Integration, is the definition of a set of tasks that needs to be performed to build, test, package and release software artifacts.
+A pipeline can be instanciated multiple times, for example to build different versions of the same artifact.
+That instance will have a unique Id and it will help us to track the build and release progress on a particular software artifact.

-- **Pipeline Queued**: a Pipeline has been schedule to start
+- **PipelineInstance Queued**: a PipelineInstance has been schedule to run
-- **Pipeline Started**: a Pipeline has started
+- **PipelineInstance Started**: a PipelineInstance has started and it is running
-- **Pipeline Finished**: a Pipeline has finished, the event will contain the finished status, success, error or failure
+- **PipelineRun Finished**: a Pipeline has finished it execution, the event will contain the finished status, success, error or failure
 - **Build Queued**: a Build task has been queued, this build process usually is in charge of producing a binary from source code
 - **Build Started**: a Build task has started
 - **Build Finished**: a Build task has finished, the event will contain the finished status, success, error or failure